 Glued panelling requires a different approach to avoid damaging the surface underneath:

-- Loosen the Panel: Use a pry bar to pull away as much of the panel as possible.
+- Loosen the Panel: Use a pry bar to remove as much of the panel as possible.

-- Apply Heat: Use a heat gun set on low to soften the adhesive.
+- Apply Heat: Use a low-heat heat gun to soften the adhesive.
 Hold it six inches away from the panel and move it around to avoid overheating.

-- Remove the Panel: Once the adhesive is softened, peel the panel off carefully.
+- Remove the Panel: Peel the panel off carefully once the adhesive is softened.

 - Clean the Surface: Use a chisel or scraper to remove any remaining adhesive.
 Sand the surface with fine-grit sandpaper to smooth it out.